-The answers given here represent the author’s personal opinions and should be used to form the basis of discussion.
+The answers given here represent the author’s personal opinions and experiences and should be used to form the basis of discussion and reflection.
 You may have your own thoughts to share – why not comment at the Rogers Community Forum or on Richard’s blog?

 Question time!
 Page 23

 1. What is the purpose of marking?
 Why should we mark our students’ work anyway?

 Marking provides students with acknowledgement for the work they have done.
 Without marking, students can feel that their efforts are worthless – that their hard work is not appreciated.